Episiotomy

 Key findings

-• In 2021, around 4 in 5 women (81%) giving birth for the first time received an episiotomy in an instrumental vaginal birth.
+- In 2023, around 4 in 5 women (81%) giving birth for the first time who had an instrumental vaginal birth received an episiotomy, an increase from 61% in 2004.

-The interactive data visualisation (Figure 10) presents data on episiotomy for women having their first baby and giving birth vaginally assisted, by selected maternal characteristics.
-Select the trend button to see how data have changed between 2004 and 2021.
+The interactive data visualisation (Figure 10) presents data on episiotomy for women having their first baby and giving birth vaginally, either with or without the assistance of instruments.
+Use the drop-down menus to view data by selected characteristics and the latest year button to explore data for 2023.

 Figure 10: Episiotomy